phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 <v-clicks>

-- One possible way to write a minimal kernel
+- One possible way to write a minimal kernel (for x86)
-- Essential knowledge (as good as can do that in 30 minutes ...)
+- Essential knowledge (as good as one can do that in 30 minutes)
-- Minimal setup but sufficient to be a valid playground
+- Minimal setup but sufficient for a playground
-- Give you the chance to run the playground on your machine

 </v-clicks>